Exo-MDR-CD2000/week-1-challenge/README.md

-# <Personal Week 1 Challenge>
+# <Week 1 Challenge>

 ## Description

 This weekly challenge tested my ability in reading and understading symantec HTML elements.
-The
+The non symantec elements were labeled as divs and often used id's for attributes.
+I had to slowly change the code to bring it up to more modern standards.
+This type of coding is called refractoring which means to modify the structure, organization, or desgin of an existing code without changing its external behavior or functionality.
+The website worked fine as it was, but it lacked proper accessibility when it used divs and id's.
+Symantec elements were used such as sections, asides, and navs.
+A few lines in the CSS code were changed but only on the selectors; the containers were not changed.
 ## Installation

 N/A

 ## Usage

-To use this prework study guide, you can simply review my notes that was codded using 'ul' and 'li' bullet points.
-Zooming in from your respective device is a must.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-You might have to tab over the console window.
-A list of topics learned from the prework along with a suggestion on which topic to study first will appear.
+Open your web browser console to check the accessbility features of the site.

 ## Credits